The room filled up fast.

 Same attention span, five times the content.

-Three years ago, posting on LinkedIn felt like showing up to a half-empty room.
-You could say something halfway interesting and people would actually stop to listen.
+Three years ago, posting on LinkedIn was like showing up to a half-empty room.
+You could say something halfway interesting and people would actually stop and read.

-That room is absolutely packed now.
-Over 2 million posts, articles, and videos go live every single day.
+That room is packed now.
+More than 2 million posts, articles, and videos go live every single day.
 The platform passed 1.3 billion members.
-More than 310 million show up each month.
-And yet the average user still only spends about 15 minutes per session scrolling through their feed.
+Over 310 million people show up each month.
+And the average user still only spends about 15 minutes per session scrolling.

 Same eyeball time.
 Five times the stuff fighting for it.
-Average reach per post dropped, and that's just arithmetic.
+Average reach per post dropped.
+That's just the arithmetic.

 "In 2026, there are 5x more active creators than in 2023.
 The average user still only scrolls for 15 minutes."
 Comment Rocket, What Is a Good LinkedIn Engagement Rate in 2026?